wischerdson/html-meta/README.md

 A Distributor validates HTML elements and distributes their data into DTOs.

-Distributor must implements the interface `\Osmuhin\HtmlMeta\Contracts\Distributor` and has 2 main methods:
+Distributor must implement the interface `\Osmuhin\HtmlMeta\Contracts\Distributor` and has 2 main methods:

 ```php
 public function canHandle(\Osmuhin\HtmlMeta\Element $el): bool